 To find the truth about how your employees are faring, and to identify any particular trouble spots within your organisation, we recommend the simple “AURA” approach:

 - Acceptance.
-Accept that the divisions in perception described above are likely to exist within your organisation.
-Even if you think your organisation is perfect, it’s still a good idea to check.
-It’s better to operate from a position of certainty.
+Accept that the divisions in perception of employee wellbeing described above are likely to exist within your organisation.
+Even if you think your organisation is perfect, it’s better to check and operate from a position of certainty.

 - Respond transparently to your team.
 Share the findings with employees to build trust and accountability.